TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 ## Goals

-* Provides an alternative: Provide creative communities with a usable digital currency based on blockchain technology, as a means of fuelling shared goals and exchanging resources across borders without the mediation of banks.
+* Provide creative communities with a usable digital currency based on blockchain technology, as a means of fuelling shared goals and exchanging resources across borders without the mediation of banks.

 * Participants are incetivised to be involved / contribute through the DAO structure.